chilledornaments/sanepa/README.md

 `-min`: The minimum number of replicas in the deployment.
 Defaults to 1.

 `-cooldown`: How much time should pass after a scale up event before checking again.
 If your application takes 90 seconds to start, you should set this to at least 90.
+Defaults to 30.

 `-scaledownok`: How many times must all pods be under thresholds before scaling down.
+Defaults to 3.

 `-scaleupok`: How many times must a pod be above thresholds before scaling up.
+Defaults to 2.

+`-gl-enabled`: Enable logging to Graylog.
+Defaults to `false`.

+`-gl-server`: `IP:PORT` of Graylog server.
+Defaults to `""`.
+Required if `-gl-enabled` is `true`.

 ## TODO